-We can all appreciate that bit of good news!
+We can all appreciate that recyclables have that play value.!

 - Cardboard and plastic are probably your best options but you may have other recyclables available that would work well.